McMichael High School football players injured in auto accident

 An accident report was not immediately available.
 Emergency responders had to cut the young men out of the truck.

-Elrod was taken to Atrium Health Wake Forest Baptist Medical Center and was expected to have surgery on Sunday morning, according to a Facebook post by his family
+Elrod was taken to Atrium Health Wake Forest Baptist Medical Center and underwent surgery on his left tibia on Sunday morning, according to a Facebook post by his mother, Melissa Elrod.
+A multi-sport top athlete, Elrod plays baseball and basketball as well.

+The tibia is the shinbone, the larger of the two bones in the lower leg.

+"Very thankful for God allowing us to still have our boys here!!!
+Thank you all for checking on him, praying for him, and offering to bring us anything and everything!!!
+We are very thankful that both Brady's are doing fairly well after knowing how bad the accident was,'' Elrod's mother wrote in a Facebook post paired with a video showing Brady Elrod using a walker on Monday to take steps in the hospital hallway after surgery.

 Injuries for both teens were expected to prevent them from competing for the rest of the 2022 football season, school officials said.